-Sri Shuka Paramarshi asks, “Dear child, What plagues your mind?”.
+Guru asks, “Dear child, what plagues your mind?”

-Sri Shuka Paramarshi says, “Dear child, You have asked me the two most important questions that every being created by Bhagawan should ask and should seek answers for them.
-The purpose of one’s existence is to realize the Self and one should spend all their time (i.e action and inaction, fruits of the action and inaction, word and thought) thinking about the Supreme Self and surrendering to the Supreme Self.
+Guru says, “Dear child, you have asked me the two most important questions that every being created by Bhagawan should ask and seek answers for.
+The purpose of one’s existence is to realize the Self and one should spend all their time (i.e., action and inaction, fruits of the action and inaction, word and thought) thinking about the Supreme Self and surrendering to the Supreme Self.
 Every second thinking and immersing one’s self in the contemplation of the Supreme Self will lead to absorption into that Supreme Self.

-Practice, knowledge, meditation and renunciation of the fruits of action and duty will lead to immersion into the Supreme Self.
-This is the Truth”.
+Practice, knowledge, meditation and renunciation of the fruits of action and duty will lead to immersion in the Supreme Self.
+This is the Truth.”

 These aksharas have their origin in the Aksharam and hence, this self-luminous entity of Aksharam exists in all beings created in the universe.
 Hence, it is thought that one will realize the Aksharam through the aid and help of these self-luminous aksharas.

-The union of these aksharas with their inherent self-luminosity, sound and matter created crescendos and diminuendos and thus, was born the categories of beings in the universe along with their assigned duty and purpose in the universe and creation.
+The union of these aksharas with their inherent self-luminosity, sound and matter created crescendos and diminuendos and thus, was born the various types of beings in the universe along with their assigned duty and purpose in the universe and creation.
 The union and merger of these self-luminous aksharas among themselves created more attributes of the universe thereby expanding the created universe.
-The merger of these self-luminous aksharas among themselves gave rise to Mantras, Vakyas, Swaras, Metre, Devatas, the six-fold or six angas of a mantra and other aspects of recitation and enunciation and the myriad forms of the Supreme Self.
+The merger of these self-luminous aksharas among themselves gave rise to mantras, Vakyas, swaras, chandas, devatas, the six-fold or sadanga of a mantra and other aspects of recitation and enunciation and the myriad forms of the Supreme Self.